jensmdriller/google-k8s-workshop/modules/12-build-pipeline.md

     `stages` define structure of the pipeline.
 It is a list of `stage()` objects and transitioning rules

-1. Add image with Google SDK installed
+1. Add image with Google SDK installed **(YAML which we are adding below after three double quotes """ cares about spacing, pay especial attention to that as you add more to this file.
+Issues it will cause is slave pod will not start)**

     ```java
         agent {